Display the topic overview of this page and select it.Do not show

 We are economical in our use of materials and ensure that any resulting waste materials are re-used in a meaningful way.
 Our suppliers are also integrated into this environmental policy: To save packaging material, for example, products and materials are delivered and transported in mesh containers.

 The aluminium chips generated during production of cylinder heads and crankcases provide a good example of how to manage resource cycles.
-Chips are collected according to type and further processed to produce liquid aluminium.
-This liquid aluminium is then further processed at the BMW foundry in Landshut to form new engine components.
+Chips are collected according to type and processed to produce liquid aluminium.
+This is then further processed at the BMW foundry in Landshut to form new engine components.
+A total of around 16,000 tonnes of aluminium and steel chips are recycled every year – equivalent to the weight of two Eiffel Towers.